Howard Lake Organizations

 The association’s board of directors meets the second Thursday of each month at 7 p.m.
 For more information, or to become a member, contact association president Gerry McMillan at 952-657-2207.
 Annual membership dues are $50.

 The Chamber seeks to cultivate new opportunities to establish Howard Lake as the premier destination for businesses, customers, and families.
 The chamber provides innovative solutions and resources through social networking and business development, to enhance the quality of life and economic growth in the Howard Lake area.

 The chamber sponsors a business expo each spring, which attracts more than 1,000 visitors.
 Revenue from the business expo, an annual fall harvest fundraiser, along with membership dues, provides the chamber the financial resources to support community events, such as Good Neighbor Days, and to provide new business grants and royalty scholarships.

 The chamber provides a great outlet for networking, staying abreast of community issues, and opportunities to give back to the community.
 There are currently about 10 members.

 The Howard Lake Farmers Market (HLFM) takes place each Thursday, June through October, from 3 to 6 p.m. at Lions Park, alongside beautiful Howard Lake and US Highway 12.

 The market is a family-friendly event that features live music, Power of Produce (Pop) Club events, fresh produce, baked goods, and other artisan and handmade items – to create a fun and welcoming environment in support of locally grown and produced items.
 HLFM supports the FFA and has kids activities, including rock-painting and eating healthy education.

 4-H is a youth organization for people ages kindergarten through one year post-high school.
 4-H focuses on leadership, citizenship, and life skills with a variety of fun activities and events throughout the year.
-There are 21 clubs around Wright County, open to all youth, wherever they live, from all backgrounds and interests are involved demonstrating the common belief that 4-H is all about agriculture is no longer true.
+There are 21 clubs around Wright County, open to all youth, wherever they live, from all backgrounds and interests are involved in demonstrating the common belief that 4-H is all about agriculture is no longer true.
 The 4-H program is part of the University of Minnesota Extension, so programming is based on university research about positive youth development, according to the 4-H website, www.extension.umn.edu/youth/mn4-h/.